taylorskalyo/markdown-journal/README.md

   - Journal entries can be located anywhere.
   - However, entry file names must begin with a date and end with the markdown extension (i.e. `YYYY-MM-DD*.md`).
 - It does not force you to use a particular markdown flavor.

-# Planned features

-- [ ] Add a `labels` command to generate a markdown formated list of entries, grouped by label.
-- [ ] Optionally pull label from hugo/jekyll front matter.
-- [ ] Better feature parity with ctags/universl-ctags/exuberant-ctags